 To get to this point from the origin we have to go 1 right (along the x-axis) and 2 up (along the y-axis).
 Therefore, the coordinates of the point are (1, 2).
 At least it isn't a long journey from the origin and there are no layovers.
 It would be a pain if we had to stop at (1, 1) for a couple hours while waiting for a connecting coordinate.

 So far, all the points we've been graphing have had integer coordinates.
 These points are easy to graph, but in more advanced problems we'll also need to graph points with non-integer coordinates.
 On the downside, things will get a little trickier.
-On the upside, now that we don't have to stick to a grid, we will be able to graph some more interesting pictures.
+On the upside, now that we don't have to stick to a grid, we'll be able to graph some more interesting pictures.

 As with the number line, we can draw points with non-integer coordinates in approximately the right place, and then label the points so other people know exactly where they are.
 Hopefully nobody will get out a ruler just to prove that your dot is off by a half-millimeter.
-If they do, they have too much time on their hands.
+If they do, they have way too much time on their hands.